-Council has developed and is implementing strategies to improve water quality in the South Ayr, Brandon and Rossiters Hill areas.
+Council continues to develop and implement strategies to improve water quality in the South Ayr, Brandon and Rossiters Hill areas.

 - ongoing air scouring of distribution mains prioritising South Ayr, Rossiters Hill and Brandon areas,